filippo-fonseca/next-threejs-template/README.md

 A starter template for building [ThreeJS](https://threejs.org) WebGL-based applications with [NextJS](https://nextjs.org) & server-side rendering (SSR).

+## TypeScript

+If you'd like to convert this project to use TypeScript instead of plain JavaScript, follow this short [article](https://dev.to/filippofonseca/how-to-set-up-a-next-js-project-with-typescript-and-react-576h) I wrote.
+It's really simple and should take less than 2 minutes with NextJS.

 ## Getting Started

 First, clone the repository to get started and `cd` into the folder (feel free to rename it to your liking):